Migrating on-premise file servers with network drives managed by GPO to Azure Files and make this transparent to the end-user can be a challenge.

 azure_mnt_log.txt - filename of the log file

 The script will run as SYSTEM from Intune to create the scheduled task and create the PowerShell script.
 The Scheduled Task will run the script at the user level.
-Logs will be saved in the use
+Logs will be saved in the user profile.

 We will hardcode the shares in the script using the below format: